cbaggers/swank.live/README.md

-Some helpers for swank in the area of livecoding
+Some helpers that make livecoding at little easier with slime/swank

 Exposes: